jentery/508/index.md

 ## Week 11 | 14 March | Redact It.
 Glitch It.

-How are texts become what's missing?
-How do they surprise?
+How are texts what's missing?
+How might their materiality surprise us?

+Workshop: Ways to repair texts

 Read: Craze, ["In the Dead Letter Office"](http://static1.squarespace.com/static/535dcd87e4b08cab3cb3e421/t/560afc96e4b0bd9a7a2d6894/1443560598997/In+the+Dead+Letter+Office.pdf); Menkman, ["Vernacular of File Formats"](http://networkcultures.org/_uploads/NN%234_RosaMenkman.pdf)

 Notebook: Hide, mask, or erase aspects of your text.
 Intepret the text as a redacted text.
 Now repeatedly compress and bend your text.
 Interpret the text as a glitch.
+If you wish, then feel free to turn your text into a bot, too.

+Lecture on campus this week: Daniela Rosner (Human Centered Design and Engineering, University of Washington)

 ## Week 12 | 21 March | Repair It.

 How do we conduct reparative readings of texts?
-To what affect on suspicion?
+To what effect on legacies of suspicion in critical practice?

+Workshop: Presenting your work

 Read: Selections from Sedgwick, [*Touching Feeling*](https://www.dukeupress.edu/Touching-Feeling/index-viewby=subject&categoryid=44&sort=author.html)